-Through its preliminary analysis, IOSCO sought to identify potential impacts of posttrade transparency on measures of market quality for these instruments.
-IOSCO also endeavored to identify future lines of inquiry that IOSCO, other standard-setting bodies, regulatory authorities and researchers could undertake to explore further the potential impacts of post-trade transparency on the CDS market.
+Through its analysis, IOSCO sought to identify potential impacts of post-trade transparency on measures of market quality for these instruments.
+IOSCO also endeavored to identify future lines of inquiry that IOSCO, other international bodies, regulatory authorities and researchers could undertake to explore further the potential impacts of post-trade transparency on the CDS market.